Parent Safety Tips

 - Child loses appetite or starts having recurrent nightmares

-- If you observe these or any other warning signs, take action immediately by visiting a professional and alerting the authorities if necessary.
+- If you observe these or any other warning signs, take action immediately by alerting the authorities if necessary, consulting a professional, and alerting Opear to your concerns.

 - Ask your children open-ended questions about their experience, but try not to judge or lead during the discussion.
 Respect your children’s feelings and always take them seriously – especially their negative comments.